gizak/termui/README.md

 go get -u github.com/gizak/termui@master
 ```

-Note that termui is currently undergoing major API changes so be prepared for things to break if you upgrade.
+Note that termui is currently undergoing some API changes so be prepared for things to break if you upgrade.

 ## Usage